skanaar/nomnoml/README.md

 ## Library

 The [nomnoml](http://www.nomnoml.com) standalone javascript library can be used to render diagrams on your own web page.
-The only dependencies are [lodash](http://lodash.com) and [dagre](https://github.com/cpettitt/dagre).
+The only dependency is [dagre](https://github.com/dagrejs/dagre).
 Install it using either *npm* or good old script inclusion.

 NodeJS usage with SVG output: